Andries Coetzee (linguist)

-Andries W. Coetzee (/af/) is a South African linguist currently working as a professor of linguistics at the University of Michigan, and formerly having served as Director of the African Studies Center (2019–2022).
-Since receiving his PhD in Linguistics from the University of Massachusetts Amherst in 2004 he has been a major contributor in research in the fields of Phonetics and Phonology.
+Andries W. Coetzee (/af/) is the Judith T. Irvine Collegiate Professor of Linguistics at the University of Michigan, where he also serves as the Provost's Senior Advisor on African Engagement, as the Director of International Partnerships in the College of Literature, Science and the Arts.
+He also formerly served as Director of the African Studies Center (2019–2022).
+Coetzee grew up in South Africa, and after completing an MA degree in Semitic Languages at the North-West University in South Africa, he earned PhD in Linguistics from the University of Massachusetts Amherst in 2004.
+He has been a major contributor in research in the fields of Phonetics and Phonology.
 His career has been spent teaching in South Africa and at the University of Michigan, and being heavily involved with the Linguistics Institute of the Linguistic Society of America.
 In 2011 he received the first ever Early Career Award from the Linguistic Society of America, and in 2015 was inducted as a fellow of this Society.

 Early career

 Andries Coetzee began his education at the North-West University, South Africa.
 He received a BA in Classics and Semitics, and a BA honors in Semitic Languages as well as Theology.
 After earning a master's degree in Semitic Languages in 1996 from the North-West University, he moved to the University of Massachusetts Amherst where he earned a Ph.D. in Linguistics in 2004, with a dissertation titled What It Means to be a Loser: Non-Optimal Candidates in Optimality Theory.
 After finishing his education he began working at the University of Michigan.